This page contains answers to some of the most common questions about visiting the Anghiari Festival.

 The festival programme is announced in early summer, both on the website and direct to subscribers of Anghiari Festival email updates.
 To join our Anghiari Festival mailing list, please click here.

 Many festival days include a chamber concert at 6pm and a full orchestral concert at 9pm, although in striving to make the experience as memorable as possible there are variations around this.
 Some days also feature a morning concert or event.
-Explore the 2020 programme here (available soon).
+Explore the 2021 programme here (available in due course).

 The majority of concerts in the festival are free to attend.
 There are usually some ticketed concerts which will be available to book once the programme is announced.

 In addition to the programme of public concerts, we organise a number of events for Southbank Sinfonia Friends and guests.
 These often include Prosecco receptions, private recitals and lunches.
 Details of events will be sent to the Anghiari Mailing List.
 Sign up here.